-If you do not already know, this is a post that helps you the reader to become more acquainted with where I – the author of this site – stand on various topics and theological points.
-Keep reading to see where I stand on today’s topic.
+If you do not already know, this is a post that helps you the reader to become more acquainted with where I – the author of this site – stand on this topic.

 I have spoken on this a bit already in On Creation but thought it worthwhile to address the topic specifically and separately from the origins topic.